yash9111/questdb.io/docs/connect/rest.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-QuestDB exposes a REST API for compatibility with a wide range of libraries and tools.
+QuestDB exposes a REST API for compatibility with multiple libraries and tools.
 The REST API is accessible on port `9000` and has the following
 entrypoints: